maredios/AI-predicting-a-film-s-rating/README.md

 ## 4.2 Feature Importance Analysis

-To better understand which metadata attributes most strongly influence the predicted rating, a feature importance analysis was conducted based on the trained XGBoost model.
-The process reconstructs the exact feature names produced during preprocessing and aligns them with XGBoost’s internal importance scores.
+To determine which metadata attributes most strongly influence the predicted movie ratings, a feature importance analysis was performed using the trained XGBoost model.
+This analysis reconstructs the full preprocessing feature space and aligns it with XGBoost’s internal feature indices to obtain interpretable importance scores.

 ### 4.2.1 Method

-The analysis follows these steps:
+The analysis proceeds as follows:

-1. Load the cleaned dataset and the saved encoders.
+1. Load the cleaned dataset together with all saved encoders.
-2. Reconstruct the complete feature space using:
+2. Reconstruct the complete feature matrix, including:
    - numerical features
-   - multi-label binary encodings for genres, cast and companies
+   - multi-label binary encodings (genres, cast, production companies)
-   - one-hot encodings for language
+   - one-hot encodings (original language)
-   - TF-IDF vocabulary
+   - TF-IDF vocabulary from the movie overview text
-3. Load the trained model (`movie_xgb.json`).
+3. Load the trained XGBoost model (`movie_xgb.json`).
-4. Extract feature importances using XGBoost’s settings.
+4. Extract importance scores based on XGBoost’s built-in ranking.
-5. Map importance scores (f0, f1, …) back to human-readable feature names.
+5. Map internal feature IDs (e.g., `f0`, `f1`, ...) back to human-readable names.
-6. Sort and save the results to:
+6. Sort the results and save them to:

 ```
-data/feature_importance_words.csv
+/data/feature_importance_words.csv
 ```

 ### 4.2.2 Expected Output Format

+The output file contains two columns—feature name and importance—sorted in descending order:

 ```
 feature,importance